LOBU TAYAS forest

 Remaining budget to fund: 0 for Year 1

-Current funders: New Donors have funded the first year
+Current funders: Hershey and Colgate have fully funded the first year, 2024

 Contact us to find out more about the Lobu Tayas Project!